-The Melchizedek Project educates and inspires Catholic men to consider a vocation to priesthood.
+The Melchizedek Project educates and inspires Catholic students to consider a vocation to priesthood.
 We help begin discernment groups on college campuses, as well at Catholic high schools and parish youth groups.
-This initiative is funded by the Our Sunday Visitor Institute and run by Vianney Vocations.
+This initiative is funded by The Institution for Priestly Vocations and the Our Sunday Visitor Institute, and is run by Vianney Vocations.

 Most Catholic young men lack the in-depth information they need to prayerfully discern a vocation to priesthood.
 To help solve this problem, The Melchizedek Project helps form vocation discernment groups.
 Each discernment group uses as a guide Fr.
 Brett Brannen’s book To Save a Thousand Souls: A Guide for Discerning a Vocation to Diocesan Priesthood.
 (Learn more about the book here…) There is a discussion guide for each meeting corresponding to specific chapters in the book.

 The overarching aim of The Melchizedek Project helps men hear the call of Jesus Christ and discover their true vocation.

 The Melchizedek Project is specifically for discernment groups at college campuses, Catholic high schools, or parish youth ministries.
 Here’s how it works: